 The Space Needle has a long wait time on Saturdays and Sundays, so it’s best to visit during the week.

 The breathtaking view from the top is complemented by a glass-floored area for those seeking an extra thrill.
-There’s even a restaurant at the top!
+There’s even an amazing restaurant at the top!

 2. Pike Place Market